It’s no secret that the supply chain is a complex, living, breathing ever-evolving entity.

 Enabler: Tools Group (Boston, www.toolsgroup.com)

-Project: Brought its average forecast reliability from 80 to 85 percent, with a peak of about 95 percent for milk and cream, and 88 percent for yogurt and dessert.
+Project: The Italian dairy brought its average forecast reliability from 80 to 85 percent, with a peak of about 95 percent for fresh milk and cream and 88 percent for yogurt and dessert.
 Inventory levels were reduced by more than 50 percent, cutting capital and lead time in half.

 Enabler: TradeStone Software (Gloucester, Mass., www.tradestone.com)